NDF-Poli-USP/it-public/computational-resources/workstations/requesting-credentials-guide/README.md

 - GitHub account:
 - Roles (Teacher, masters, doctorate student, etc):
 - Laboratory affiliations:
-- Supervisor (if applicable) and duration of affiliation (if applicable):
+- Supervisor (if applicable)
+- Duration of affiliation (if applicable):
 - Reason for resource usage:
 - Software intended to be used:
 - How you discovered the resources:
 ```